[music with sound effects]

 We also have a brand new article called "Bats" and it's by Beth Hagen.
 So you will want to check that out.

 Remember, even though our program is not broadcast live, you can still send us your questions about biology, using our companion website.
-The address is http://askabiologist.asu.edu.
-Or you can just Google the words Ask-a-Biologist.
+The address is askabiologist.asu.edu.
+Or you can just Google the words 'ask a biologist'.
 I'm Dr. Biology.